Family Law Mediation

 This is compulsory in the family law system to encourage couples to reach decisions together in a cooperative fashion and create the solution to their parenting issues among themselves.

-The process of family dispute resolution involves:
+The process of family law mediation involves:

 - Identifying which issues the parties wish to resolve